I just finished a delicious breakfast of three scrambled pastured eggs cooked in ghee, half an avocado, and some roasted brussel sprouts.

 In the Joe Rogan episode, Joe and Chris refer to the emerging consensus about the difficulty of absorbing dietary cholesterol, but I believe they take the implications too far.
 Very little is said about the 20% who hyper-absorb.

-Their reasoning is that since dietary cholesterol doesn’t raise serum levels of cholesterol, and because cholesterol was demonized in the first place as the result of a campaign by the sugar industry, there’s nothing to any of the “cholesterol is bad” talk, so eat the shit out of that cholesterol people.
+Their reasoning is that since dietary cholesterol doesn’t raise serum levels of cholesterol, and because cholesterol was demonized in the first place as the result of a campaign by the sugar industry, there’s nothing to any of the “cholesterol is bad” talk, so everyone can eat unlimited amounts of dietary cholesterol.

 This is bad advice.